-Screaming Mimi aka Songbird – Melissa Gold was a runaway that eventually found her way off the streets by becoming a professional wrestler (it was the late 70s).
-Her criminal career began when she starts doing ops for Roxxon Oil Company, which garnered attention from Zemo.
+Screaming Mimi aka Songbird – Melissa Gold was a runaway who eventually found her way off the streets by becoming a professional wrestler (it was the late 70s).
+Her criminal career began when she started doing ops for Roxxon Oil Company, which garnered attention from Zemo.

 Thunderbolts In the MCU

 Theories about the team being added to the cinematic universe started when Zemo was imprisoned on The Raft at the end of The Falcon and The Winter Solider.
-Based on the announcement at D23, it looks like Valentina brought the team together in all of those post-credit scenes.
+Based on the announcement at D23 this year, the team was cobbled together by the CIA in all of those post-credit scenes.
 Members of the movie team are from across the MCU:

 - Yelena Belova (Florence Pugh) – Black Widow

 - Ghost (Hannah John-Kamen) – Ant-Man & The Wasp